reflectoring/reflectoring.github.io/content/blog/2022/2022-01-30-getting-started-with-express.md

 7. In this article, we built a web application containing GET and POST endpoints for a REST API and another endpoint for rendering an HTML.

+8. We also used TypeScript to define a `Node.js` server application containing an endpoint for a REST API.

-8. The code of our web application is distributed across the following files :
+9. The code of our web application is distributed across the following files :
     - `routes.js` contains all the route handler functions for the REST API along with another route to render the dynamic HTML based on a Pug template.
     - `middleware.js` contains all the middleware functions.
     - `errormiddleware.js` contains all the custom error handlers.
     - `server.js` which uses functions from the above files and runs the Express application.
+    - `app.ts` which contains the code written in TypeScript for running a server application with a REST API endpoint.

 You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/node/express/getting-started).